 5. Establish Metadata and Monitoring Standards

-Set clear standards for metadata management, lineage tracking, and monitoring.
-A central catalog shows what data you have and where it lives.
-Lineage tracking reveals where data comes from and where it goes, which is critical when something goes wrong or when regulators ask questions.
+A central data catalog shows what data exists, where it lives, and who owns it.
+Lineage tracking reveals where data comes from and where it goes, which matters when something breaks or when regulators ask questions.
+Pipeline monitoring keeps tabs on job performance and surfaces problems before business users notice them.

 Data Migration Execution Checklist